GeetDsa/IOT_Assignments/README.md

 The PDF file give the details and the program to use the various sensors.

-The sensors/modules that were used are:
+### The sensors/modules that were used are:

 **GSM Module**

 **DHT11** - temperature and humidity sensor

 **Flame Sensor**

 **PIR** -(Proximity Sensor)

 **RFID MODULE**

 **Smoke Sensor**

-**Ultra Sound Sensor** - used for measuring the distance **Sound Sensor**
+**Ultra Sound Sensor** - used for measuring the distance

+**Sound Sensor**

-Also a program is listed to interface the relay.
+Also a program is listed to interface the relay, however it doesn't contain any explaination.

 ### Acknowledgements: